vietphameisti/Quadtree/report/Report.md

 * middle: image manipulation
 * right: quadtree display

 The quadtree is represented graphically with a tree-like string which describes the dimension and color stored in each node.
-Whenever the *display tree* button is pressed, the textarea on the left will contain the tree structure of the manipulated image displayed on the center-bottom panel.
+Whenever the *display tree* button is pressed, the textarea on the right will contain the tree structure of the manipulated image displayed on the center-bottom panel.

 **NOTE: printing the whole quadtree for big images might take a while.
 We suggest to compress the image before displying the tree structure.**